IT’S SOMEWHAT WINS THE GROUP 2 HOLLINDALE STAKES IN A 1ST FOR TRAINER DARREN BEADMAN AND GODOLPHIN

 The ride of Tye Angland on It’s Somewhat was very well weighted, leading the whole race and knowing he had a tough horse underneath.
 But it was the story of the ascension of Darren Beadman as a trainer that caught everyone’s attention.
 Many champion jockeys try their hand at training and fail to match their skills as a rider.
 It remains to be seen how he will go and whether Godolphin will stick with him.
 James Cummings has been touted as O’Shea’s replacement but maybe Beadman will get the nod.
 He certainly seemed comfortable in the role at the picturesque Gold Coast race track on Saturday, as did Godolphin boss Henry Plumptre, although Henry has stated Beadman will be ‘filling in’ until they find a replacement.

 It was a thrill and a privilege to sponsor the A D Hollindale Stakes for Attwood Marshall Lawyers.
 With talk of the Prime Minister’s Cup to be scrapped, this may open up the race day being officially the ‘A D Hollindale Stakes Day’.
 This would be an appropriate acknowledgement of the late Allan Hollindale who was a huge contributor to the GCTC in so many ways.
 It was fitting to have Allan’s son Ian Hollindale to assist in the presentation on behalf of the Hollindale family.

 Attwood Marshall are one of the few legal firms who can provide specialist advice in the Thoroughbred Breeding and Racing industry.
-We have senior lawyers who have a lifetime of experience as owners and breeders in the industry Please click here to access our team brochure with details of our professional staff.
+We have senior lawyers who have a lifetime of experience as owners and breeders in the industry.
 We offer a free initial appointment.
-Please contact our Commercial Litigation Department Manager, Amanda Heather on direct line 07 5506 8245, email [email protected] or free call 1800 621 071.
+Please contact our Commercial Litigation Department Manager, Amanda Heather on direct line 07 5506 8245, email email@example.com or free call 1800 621 071.